wallabag/wallabag/.github/CONTRIBUTING.md

 - Run `make dev` to bootstrap wallabag and start the built-in server in `dev`
 - If you got some errors, fix them (they might be related to some missing PHP extension from your machine)
 - If you only need to start the built-in server later, run `make run`
+- Run `make dev-watch` in another terminal if you are changing frontend assets

 You can now access your wallabag instance using that url: `http://127.0.0.1:8000`